paicontreras/hiragana-practice/extras/ruby-study-notes.md

 ```
 **If then (one line)**
 ```
-if condition then #do something end
+if condition then #dosomething end
 ```
 example: `if x< 10 then x+=1 end`